EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/fields.md

 );
 ```

-## Turning methods into fields
+## Using methods as fields

 EntityGraphQL can map methods on your classes to query fields using the `GraphQLFieldAttribute`.
-When using `SchemaBuilder` or `SchemaType.AddAllFields()` EntityGraphQL will add any methods that have the `GraphQLFieldAttribute` on them as a field on that type.
+When using `SchemaBuilder` or `SchemaType.AddAllFields()` EntityGraphQL will add any methods that have the `GraphQLFieldAttribute` as a field on that type.
 The parameters of the method will become the GraphQL field arguments.
 Mapping method parameters to GraphQL arguments follow the same rules as mutations and subscription methods.

 Using `[GraphQLInputType]` on a parameter will include the parameter as an argument and use the type as an input type. `[GraphQLArguments]` will flatten the properties of that parameter type into many arguments in the schema.